Approximation Bounds for Recurrent Neural Networks with Application to Regression: Introduction

+We also give lower bounds on the best possible approximation error achievable by RNNs with such width and depth for H\"older smooth functions.
+The upper and lower bounds match up to constants and logarithmic factors, demonstrating the tightness of our bounds and the effectiveness of RNNs in approximating past-dependent relationship.
+These approximation results are of independent interest and may be useful in other problems.

-\item We present a comprehensive error analysis of regression problem with weakly dependent data using RNNs.
-Specifically, to estimate an unknown target function $f^*$ with $\beta$-H\"older smoothness, we show that given an exponentially $\beta$-mixing sequence of $n$ observations, the RNN-based empirical risk minimizer converges, in expectation, at a rate of $n^{-\frac{2 \beta}{d_x N+2 \beta}}$ up to a logarithmic factor, which matches the optimal minimax rate established by \cite{stone1982optimal, viennet1997inequalities}.
-When the observations are i.i.d., our method remains effective, achieving the same optimal convergence rate $n^{-\frac{2 \beta}{d_x N+2 \beta}}$ up to a logarithmic factor. \end{itemize}
+\item We present a comprehensive error analysis of the nonparametric regression problem with weakly dependent data using RNNs.
+Specifically, to estimate an unknown H\"older continuous target function $f^*: [0,1]^{d_x \times N} \rightarrow \mathbb{R}$ with smoothness index $\gamma$, given an exponentially $\beta$-mixing sequence of $n$ observation pairs, we show that the RNN-based empirical risk minimizer converges in expectation at a rate of $n^{-\frac{2 \gamma}{d_x N+2 \gamma}}$ up to logarithmic factors, matching the optimal minimax rate established by \cite{stone1982optimal, viennet1997inequalities}.
+For algebraically $\beta$-mixing and i.i.d. settings, we obtain convergence rates of $n^{-\frac{2 r \gamma}{(r+1) d_x N + (2r+4) \gamma}}$ and $n^{-\frac{2 \gamma}{d_x N + 2 \gamma}}$, respectively, where $r$ depends on the polynomial decay rate of the $\beta$-mixing coefficients.
+These results are derived from a new error decomposition that bounds the excess risk by the sum of the approximation error, generalization error and dependence error.
+This decomposition extends the classical result for the i.i.d. data to the $\beta$-mixing setting.